Hello fam! It’s Debby.

 “never forget these instructions that I am giving you today.
 Teach them to your children.
 Repeat them when you are at home and when you are away, when you are resting and when you are working.
 Tie them on your arms and wear them on your foreheads as a reminder.
 Write them on the doorposts of your houses and on your gates.’’
 Deut 6:6-9

-5. Make it your hobby: what do I mean?
+5. Make it your hobby: what do I mean by this?
 Don’t waste a moment.
-Since I got in the university I don’t suppose I’ve wasted the time used in re-organizing my wardrobe – I tend to do this quite frequently because, no space.
-Lol.
+Since I got in the university I don’t suppose I’ve wasted the time used in re-organizing my wardrobe – I tend to do this quite frequently because, there’s no space 😊.

-Every single time, I click on ‘play all’ for whichever book I choose, and I begin to hear Jesus instruct his disciples.
+Every single time, I click on ‘play all’ for whichever book I choose, often the gospels and I begin to hear Jesus instruct his disciples.
 I follow him through the synagogue and down to his meeting the centurion.
 Its an experience really.
 I recommend this.
 Never let a moment for rearranging your wardrobe or folding your clothes go to waste – seeing you’ve read this blog post.
+Again I warn, never fold clothes for nothing.

 That’s it!
 Basic but timeless.
 I remind myself of these things too when I start to slack off.